Sabir Agougil

-Sabir Agougil (born 18 January 2002) is a professional footballer who plays as a midfielder.
-Born in the Netherlands, he has represented Morocco at youth level.
+Sabir Agougil (صابر عقوجيل; born 18 January 2002) is a footballer who plays as a midfielder for FC Paradiso.

 Club career

 Agougil joined NAC Breda at the age of ten, having previously played for Unitas '30.
 He made his debut in a 2–0 Eerste Divisie win against ADO Den Haag.

 International career

 Agougil is eligible to represent both the Netherlands and Morocco at international level.
 He has trained with the under-17 and under-23 teams of Morocco.

 Personal life

 Sabir's brother, Oualid Agougil, is also a footballer and currently plays for Ajax.
 Their father Ahmed Agougil works as a hairdresser in Etten-Leur.